 Reid, who was diagnosed with MS 13 years ago at age 30 and stopped working two years ago, is active in the MS community.
 She supports the society, valuing the connections it provides.
 “A lot of people remain alienated,” she says.
 “Some say, ‘It’s all we have,’ which is not a ringing endorsement.”
 Reid believes Canadians are aware of the prevalence of MS. “Everyone knows someone with MS.”

 But many don’t understand the realities of living with the condition, or the fact that many live in the MS closet due to fear of discrimination.
-Eighty per cent of people with MS in Canada are unemployed.
+Up to 80 per cent of people with MS in Canada will become unemployed.
 “I would like to see the MS Society creating awareness around the variability of MS symptoms and the struggles of those living with MS,” Reid says.
 But that runs contrary to the ethos of the society’s fundraising machine.
 It’s structured to emphasize the positive, if not the accurate, as seen in its “Branding and Graphic Standards” booklet distributed to MS chapters in 2009.
 All depictions of MS must be upbeat and never depressing or uncertain: “Avoid photos that showcase despair or dependency by people touched by MS,” it instructed.
 Grimmer realities of living with MS were to be given a positive spin: “Photos with mobility aids should evoke hope rather than pity and be empowering.”

 But the less photogenic realities of MS touch all Canadians.
 The direct costs of caring for and treating Canadians with MS is estimated at $139 million annually, with drugs accounting for almost half of that.
 The high costs of MS drugs, which are priced on the assumption they delay disease progression and relapses, have come under fire.
 A study published in the journal Neurology in 2011 reported that the cost-benefit ratio of MS drugs was wildly out of whack and concluded there was urgent need for discussion on how to bring costs down.